remiteeple/your-first-minute-on-a-server/README.md

 sudo nano /etc/security/limits.conf
 ```

-The file explains how to setup specific user and group limits.
+The file explains how to set up specific user and group limits.
 If you want a simple solution to limit the amount of all user and group processes use the following.

 Add this to the bottom of `/etc/security/limits.conf`: